 - 500g pork or beef, thinly sliced (pork belly or pork shoulder work best, but in a pinch I’ve used pork tenderloin and pork chops)

 - 6 cups water, chicken stock, vegetable stock, or a combination

 - 1/4 cup kimchi brine

 - 4 eggs

 - In a large heavy bottomed pot or dutch oven, heat the vegetable oil on medium-high heat until shimmering.
 Add in garlic and gochugaru mixing until gochugaru has combined with oil.

 - Add in kimchi and meat, sautéing for a 3-4 minutes, until kimchi has slightly cooked down.

 - Add in water and kimchi brine, stirring to combine, and let simmer for 30 minutes with lid partially covering the pot, stirring occasionally.

-- Add in silken tofu, loosely breaking up the large chunks, and let simmer for an additional 5 minutes.
+- Add in silken tofu and sesame oil, loosely breaking up the large chunks, and let simmer for an additional 5 minutes.
 At this time you can try the stew and season it with salt to your taste.

 - Make 4 divets within the stew, and crack eggs directly into them.
 Cover pot and let simmer for an additional 5-10 minutes, depending on how firm you like your eggs.